Azure/azure-sdk-for-java/sdk/monitor/azure-monitor-ingestion/README.md

 #### Include the BOM file

-Please include the azure-sdk-bom to your project to take dependency on the General Availability (GA) version of the library.
-In the following snippet, replace the {bom_version_to_target} placeholder with the version number.
+Please include the `azure-sdk-bom` to your project to take a dependency on the latest stable version of the library.
+In the following snippet, replace the `{bom_version_to_target}` placeholder with the version number.
 To learn more about the BOM, see the [AZURE SDK BOM README](https://github.com/Azure/azure-sdk-for-java/blob/main/sdk/boms/azure-sdk-bom/README.md).

 ```xml